B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 ### <a id="7.1"></a><span style="color: #0088CC">7.1 Vehicle Theft</span>
 It is not allowed to steal a vehicle from public areas or to rob goods from it, as these areas are under surveillance.

-It is permitted to steal a car from outside public areas if you adhere to the <a href="5.4">#5.4 Ninja-Jack</a> rule.
+It is permitted to steal a car from outside public areas if you adhere to the <a href="5.4">#5.4 Ninja-Jack</a> anytime.

 You are allowed to steal a police/medic car only in extreme cases as a last resort, and you must abandon it as soon as possible.